Skip to main content

 • name: secret key to delete

-ek delete DATABASE_URL
+ek secret delete DATABASE_URL

 Expected result: the DATABASE_URL secret is removed from the current environment.